marcos-acosta/react-keyboard-control/README.md

 "use client";

 import useKeyboardControl from "react-keyboard-control";
-import { KeypressHook, TypedKey } from "react-keyboard-control";
+import { KeyboardHook, TypedKey } from "react-keyboard-control";
 import { useCallback, useEffect, useState } from "react";

 enum ColorThemes {